Solutions

 Communication

-Many interviewees across the different groups in our sample underscored the importance of promoting the common good through the communication practices normalized within the alt protein industry.
 The common good is served both by transparency in consumer messaging about ingredients, product additives, and nutrition and by more proactive communication with input producers and processing factory workers.
-Authentically forging more open communication with these parties, as some industry pioneers have done,50 can illuminate ways of better aligning alt protein production with benefits to workers and rural communities.
-For maximum common-good benefit, plant-based companies could—with the help of food system advocates—conduct good-faith outreach to workers and suppliers in the conventional meat and feed supply chains to ask how they would want to be involved in the alternative plant-based supply chain and what the transition could look like.
-Respondents in many groups of our sample agreed that the plant-based alt protein industry could also deepen its benefits to the common good by engaging more with lobbying efforts related to alt protein production.
-Small businesses can be highly impactful constituents in efforts to secure local congressional support.
+Authentically forging more open communication with these parties, as some industry pioneers have done, can illuminate ways of better aligning alt protein production with benefits to workers and rural communities.
+Plant-based alt protein industry could also deepen its benefits to the common good by engaging more with lobbying efforts related to alt protein regulation and labeling.

 Lobbying efforts would benefit quite a lot if companies would more actively support our shared goals.
 Small businesses can do a lot to influence local congresspeople if they can find the right arguments and tell an effective story about what they are doing and why they are doing it.